ISAITB/docs-tdl/source/handlers/index.rst

 .. note::
     **XSLT vs SCH Schematron files:** XSLT versions of Schematron files are pre-processed files and offer significantly better performance for complex rule cases.
-In addition, if Schematron rules import other resources, use of XSLT files is required.
+In addition, if Schematron rules import other resources or use functions (built-in or custom), use of XSLT files is required.
+The ``SchematronValidator`` considers SCH as the default format so you if you use XSLT-formatted Schematron, you must define the ``type`` input with a value of ``xslt``.

 .. code-block:: xml